In today’s article we’re going to take a look at how to skate faster on the ice, and exercises you can use that will help you become a faster skater.

-So when it comes to functional training, my definition is far different then some of these other coaches out there who think you need a bunch of silly equipment in order for an exercise to be deemed functional.
+So when it comes to functional training, my definition is far different than some of these other coaches out there who think you need a bunch of silly equipment in order for an exercise to be deemed functional.

-Functional training to me means observing the biomechanical, physiological and bioenergetic demands of the sport and segmentally working backwards in determining kinetic segments, muscle actions, intensities and energy systems required for each athletes position.
+Functional training to me means observing the biomechanical, physiological and bioenergetic demands of the sport and segmentally working backward in determining kinetic segments, muscle actions, intensities and energy systems required for each athletes position.

 That is TRUE functional training and this approach can provide real answers and programming direction for more functional adaptations.

-Functional training is done through proper analysis of the game and properly structuring and periodizing a training schedule to be followed either during the off-season or in-season.
+Functional training is done through a proper analysis of the game and properly structuring and periodizing a training schedule to be followed either during the off-season or in-season.